These stats might make you question whether using WordPress as your CMS is a good idea. You might wonder, is WordPress actually safe to use?

 Let’s break down a WordPress website’s security into its main components: WordPress core (the source files that control basic WordPress functionality), plugins, and themes.
 Doing this will help us understand WordPress safety as a whole.

 Short answer: Yes, WordPress core is safe when kept updated to the latest version.
 But there are additional steps users can take to harden WordPress core on their website.

 Longer answer: Unlike themes and plugins, there’s only one WordPress core, and it’s maintained by a world-class security team.
 WordPress stays on top of vulnerabilities in their software and releases security updates to patch their core files.
 Whenever WordPress releases an update, install it as soon as you can, since the issues each update solves are public knowledge.

 Also, there are additional measures on your end to keep WordPress functioning at its safest.
 These include:

 Short answer: Not always.
 Use only reputable, legitimate plugins, and update them when necessary.

-Longer answer: If core files are the heart of WordPress, plugins are...well, basically everything else.
+Longer answer: If core files are the heart of WordPress, plugins are, well, basically everything else.
 They make WordPress infinitely customizable and flexible.
-The issue is that plugins are made by third parties, and not all are guaranteed to be properly maintained, or even safe in the first place.
+The issue is that third parties make plugins, and not all are guaranteed to be properly maintained or even safe in the first place.
 As a result, plugins are one of the most popular gateways hackers use to enter WordPress-powered websites.

 Also, even a reputable plugin is still unsafe if not kept up to date.
-Install updates for your plugins as soon as possible, and stay informed about what developers are fixing and improving.
+So install updates for your plugins as soon as possible, and stay informed about what developers are fixing and improving.